trstlabs/intento-integration-hub/autocompound-dydx/README.md

 ## 🔗 Trigger Monitoring

-Once the flow is created, you can track it via TriggerPortal:
+Once the flow is created, you can track it via Intento Portal:

 ```ts
 let flowID = data.events